vuejs/vue-test-utils/docs/en/guides/testing-async-components.md

 ``` js
 Demo....
 ```
 The above test fails - however, when you test it by hand in a browser, it seems fine!
-The reason the test is failing is because properties inside of `watch` use promises.
-In this test, the assertion occurs before the promise is resolved, so the `button` is still not visible.
+The reason the test is failing is because properties inside of `watch` are updated asynchronously.
+In this test, the assertion occurs before `nextTick()` is called, so the `button` is still not visible.

-One solution is to use the npm package, `flush-promises`.
-This allows you to immediately resolve any promises.
-Let's update the test:
+Most unit test libraries provide a callback to let the runner know when the test is complete.
+Jest and Karma both use `done()`.
+We can use this, in combination with `nextTick()`, to test the component.

 Now the test passes!

-Note, because we are using the ES7 keyword `await`, we need to prepend the test with `async`.
+Another common asynchronous behavior is API calls and Vuex actions.
+The following examples shows how to test a method that makes an API call.
+This example is using Jest to run the test and to mock the HTTP library `axios`.

+The implementation of the `axios` mock looks like this:

+This test currently fails, because the assertion is called before the promise resolves.
+One solution is to use the npm package, `flush-promises`. which immediately resolve any promises.
+The test is asynchronous, so like above, we need to let the test runner know to wait.
+Jest provides a few options, such as `done()`, as shown above.
+Another is to prepend the test with the ES7 'async' keyword.
+We can now use the the ES7 `await` keyword with `flushPromises()`, to immediately resolve the API call.

+The updated test looks like this:

+This same technique can be applied to Vuex actions.